isoleph/cpp_crash/README.md

 [//]: # (refer to square.cpp)
 *The code for this part may be found in* `square.cpp`

-Let's write a very basic function that outputs the square of soem number we give that function.
+Let's write a very basic function that outputs the square of some number we give that function.
 Let's take a look at the code where:
 ```cpp
 double square(double x) {
   return x*x;